KxSystems/docs/docs/interfaces/kafka/index.md

 The library follows the `librdkafka` API closely where possible.
 As per its [introduction](https://github.com/edenhill/librdkafka/blob/master/INTRODUCTION.md):

--   Base container `rd_kafka_t` is a client created by `.kfk.Client`. `.kfk.Producer` and `.kfk.Consumer` are provided for simplicity.
-Provides global configuration and shared state.
+-   Base container `rd_kafka_t` is a client created by `.kfk.Client`.
+For ease of use `.kfk.Producer` and `.kfk.Consumer` are provided.
+These provide global configuration and shared states.
--   One or more topics `rd_kafka_topic_t`, which are either producers or consumers and created by function `.kfk.Topic`
+-   One or more topics `rd_kafka_topic_t`, which are either producers or consumers are created by the function `.kfk.Topic`

 Both clients and topics accept an optional configuration dictionary.
 `.kfk.Client` and `.kfk.Topic` return an int which acts as a Client or Topic ID (index into an internal array).
 Client IDs are used to create topics and Topic IDs are used to publish or subscribe to data on that topic.
 They can also be used to query metadata – state of subscription, pending queues, etc.